Using the Production Release

 The --release canary flag here is important.
 If you fail to do this, your app will be created with the production version of Joystick's dependencies.
 This is done as a fail-safe to prevent you from accidentally creating an unstable app.
 The command above will create your app and install the canary version of Joystick's dependencies:

-• @joystick.js/test-canary: the canary version of the testing framework you will use for writing tests against your Joystick app
+@joystick.js/ui-canary: thecanaryversion of the client-side, component portion of the framework@joystick.js/node-canary: thecanaryversion of the server-side, Node.js portion of the framework@joystick.js/test-canary: thecanaryversion of the testing framework you will use for writing tests against your Joystick app